HarmonizedMRI/SMS-EPI/example/README.md

 (2.4 mm isotropic resolution, 90x90x60 matrix size, 0.8s temporal resolution, SMS factor 6), and has been tested extensively in phantoms and volunteers;
 however you are free the change these parameters as described below.
+You may also want to add your own image post-processing steps;
+here we simply guarantee that the SMS-EPI images are acquired and reconstructed in a fully transparent, vendor-agnostic, and customizable way.

 The workflow involves the following steps: